Low-pressure area

-In meteorology, a low-pressure area, low area or low is a region where the atmospheric pressure is lower than that of surrounding locations.
+In meteorology, a low-pressure area (LPA), low area or low is a region where the atmospheric pressure is lower than that of surrounding locations.
+It is the opposite of a high-pressure area.
 Low-pressure areas are commonly associated with inclement weather (such as cloudy, windy, with possible rain or storms), while high-pressure areas are associated with lighter winds and clear skies.
 Winds circle anti-clockwise around lows in the northern hemisphere, and clockwise in the southern hemisphere, due to opposing Coriolis forces.
 Low-pressure systems form under areas of wind divergence that occur in the upper levels of the atmosphere (aloft).
 The formation process of a low-pressure area is known as cyclogenesis.
 In meteorology, atmospheric divergence aloft occurs in two kinds of places: